Raw Caramel & Cream Easter Nests

 Line a regular muffin tin with plastic wrap and divide the mixture between 6 of the muffin cups, press evenly into the bottom and up the sides of the muffin tin, the mixture will not hold together really well but will come together once you cool them in the refrigerator.

-To prepare the caramel filling: Place all the ingredients except the coconut oil and cacao butter in a blender and blend until completely smooth.
+To prepare the caramel filling: Place all the ingredients except the coconut oil in a blender and blend until completely smooth.
 With the blender running slowly pour in the coconut oil until combined.

 Spoon into your muffin cups and set in the fridge or freezer for 1−2 hours until set.